Anxiety and stress are common struggles for teens. I’m sharing all of my tips to overcome stress & anxiety as teens using mindfulness…

 3. Teens Mindfulness Practice: Meditation To Release Your Stress & Anxiety

 When I first started meditating at 15, so much of my anxiety and stress was released!
 Don’t skip this tool.
-Meditation is a key mindfulness practice we have to use to overcoming stress & anxiety as teens.
+Meditation is a key mindfulness practice we have to use to overcome stress & anxiety as teens.

 When we sit in silence, we allow any hidden emotions, beliefs, and thoughts that our stress/anxiety are rooted in to come out of hiding and be healed.
 If you are new to meditation, read some of my other blogs and check out some of my guided meditations on my YouTube channel.
 Specifically, do this meditation for anxiety and stress below.